 The game features a character creation system that allows the player to create their own custom protagonist.
-The creation system allows for setting a wide range of variables, including gender, hair style, hair, eye, and skin color, skin adornments such as tattoos, and voice.
+The creation system allows for setting a wide range of variables, including sex, hair style, hair, eye, and skin color, skin adornments such as tattoos, and voice.

 The real-time battle is, according to Takahashi, an advanced version of the system introduced in the Wii title Xenoblade Chronicles.
 Battles take place in real time, without transition screens but they are menu based and enforce cooldowns on arts.

 The battle menu is again based on special skills called arts.
 These are split into attacks, buff and debuff arts with a most likely character-specific special skill in the center.
 Players will be able to freely transition between on-foot and mech combat during battle.
 The available skills change when entering a mech and allow for different types of attack and even aerial combat.

 Unlike Xenoblade Chronicles, all characters can now instantly switch between melee and long-range weapons--even mid-battle.
 Attacking builds up TP that can be used to, for example, revive a fallen character during battle.
 Melee attacks grant more TP as the risk of getting hit increases in close-up combat situations.

 New to the arts palette is a risk/reward mechanic that directly ties into the cooldown.
 If the player lets an art cool down twice, it is charging up that art and applying additional enhancements to it when used again, such as extra damage or buffs/debuffs.
 This charge system is tied to the melee/ranged attack by only charging up arts in the palette that are associated with the current auto-attack type.
 For example, melee arts only charge up when the player is executing melee auto-attacks

 Positioning & Targeting